PauCasanova/doi2bib/README.md

 ## Usage

-Firstly, move the d2b file to the folder where your PDF articles are stored.
+First, move the file named `d2b` into the folder where your PDF articles are stored.
 Then, open your terminal application and type:

 ```
 $ cd path/to/your/directory/